wez/wezterm/docs/ssh.md

 and once a connection is established, open a new terminal window with your requested command, or your shell if you didn't specify one.

-Creating a new tab will create a new channel in your existing session so you won't need to re-authenticate for additional tabs that you create.
+Creating new tabs or panes will each create a new channel in your existing session so you won't need to re-authenticate for additional tabs that you create.

 SSH sessions created in this way are non-persistent and all associated